Angus McLachlan: Pastoral career

 In 1971, at the age of 26, McLachlan took charge of the family sheep station, Rosebank, in the Mount Pleasant area of the Adelaide Hills in South Australia.
 He also owned the Victorian sheep station Liewah, near Swan Hill, until 2008.

 Rosebank is a prominent Merino stud.
 It also produces cattle, and won the Meat Standards Australia award for South Australian producer of the year for 2014-15 for its grass-fed veal cattle.

 Personal life

 McLachlan and his wife Sylvia have four sons.
-Gillon (born 1973) has been chief executive officer of the Australian Football League since 2014; Hamish (born 1975) is a sports broadcaster and host with Seven Sport.
+Gillon (born 1973) was chief executive officer of the Australian Football League from 2014 to 2023; Hamish (born 1975) is a sports broadcaster and host with Seven Sport.